maheshsabnis/reacfsept2020vf/readme.md

 Day 3:
 Modify the Redux app that will dispatch an action to read the selected product from the table and display it in the AddProductComponent so that it can be updated and updated data will be shown back into the ListPrductsComponent

+export default xyz; ----> generate a defualt instance of module and it can be used by the importer

+import xyz from 'file';

+export xyz; --> generate a module but that must be imported as type to use by its instance

+import {xyz}from 'file';
+let c = new xyz();